-- The Customer or LEC acknowledges and agrees that its use of the Services is dependent on, and affected by, a number of environmental and other factors outside of the reasonable control of ESA (‘External Factors’).
+- The Individual Applicant and LEC acknowledges and agrees that its use of the Services is dependent on, and affected by, a number of environmental and other factors outside of the reasonable control of ESA (‘External Factors’).

 - In the event of failure of the Services, ESA will use reasonable commercial endeavours to restore the Services to an operational state with the minimum practicable delay.

-- The Customer or LEC acknowledges that, from time to time ESA will conduct routine and other maintenance on the Website and the ESA Systems.
+- The Individual Applicant or LEC acknowledges that, from time to time, ESA will conduct routine and other maintenance on the Website and the ESA Systems.

-- The Customer or LEC acknowledges and agrees that ESA may suspend the Services (including the Customer's or LEC access to the Web Tools) if;
+- The Individual Applicant or LEC acknowledges and agrees that ESA may suspend the Services (including the Individual Applicant or LEC's access to the Web Tools) if;

-b. the Customer or LEC breaches any provision of these terms and conditions.
+- the Individual Applicant or LEC breaches any provision of these terms and conditions.

 2.4 Agency Information

-- Agency Information is provided to ESA by Government Agencies and authorised third parties (including ACIC, AFSA and DIBP in Australia), and ESA uses this information to provide Agency Checks to Customers (including, without limitation, Police Checks, VEVO Checks and Bankruptcy Checks).
+- Agency Information is provided to ESA by Government Agencies and authorised third parties (including ACIC, VEVO and ASIC in Australia), and ESA uses this information to provide Agency Checks to Individual Applicants and LECs (including, without limitation, Police Checks, VEVO Checks and Bankruptcy Checks).

-- ESA does not have direct access to any Agency Information, and ESA relies on the information provided to it from the relevant Government Agency or authorised third party (as the case may be) to perform the Services and provide Agency Checks to Customers.
+- ESA does not have direct access to any Agency Information, and ESA relies on the information provided to it from the relevant Government Agency or authorised third party (as the case may be) to perform the Services and provide Agency Checks to Individual Applicants or LECs.

-b.
-ESA is not responsible for Agency Information (including without limitation Police History Information or Visa Entitlement Information) provided to Customer or LEC on any Agency Check;
+- ESA is not responsible for Agency Information (including without limitation Police History Information or Visa Entitlement Information) provided to Individual Applicant or LEC on any Agency Check;

 - ESA cannot change, modify or adapt any Agency Information on any Agency Check (including without limitation any Police Check, VEVO Check or Bankruptcy Check); and

-2.5 Information provided by the Customer or LEC
+2.5 Information provided by the Individual Applicant or LEC

-Without limitation to any other consent(s) or approval(s) the Customer or LEC provides in relation to the Services the Customer or LEC acknowledges and agrees that;
+- Without limitation to any other consent(s) or approval(s) the Individual Applicant or LEC provides in relation to the Services the Individual Applicant or LEC acknowledges and agrees that;

-- the Customer consents to ESA using and disclosing the Customer’s Personal Information:
+- the Individual Applicant or LEC consents to ESA using and disclosing Personal Information:

-i to conduct any Agency Check that is the subject of the Customer or LECs Request;
+i to conduct any Agency Check that is the subject of the Individual Applicant or LEC’s Customer Request;

 - as required by ESA to provide the Services and perform its obligations under these terms and conditions; and

-- The Customer or LEC is solely responsible and liable for ensuring that all information provided to ESA by the Customer or LEC (including any Personal Information) is accurate, complete and up to date, is not misleading, does not infringe any other person’s rights and is not in provided in breach of any applicable Law.
-ESA is not responsible for any consequences if ESA has relied on information provided by the Customer or LEC, and such information is inaccurate or incomplete.
+- The Individual Applicant or LEC is solely responsible and liable for ensuring that all information provided to ESA by the Individual Applicant or LEC (including any Personal Information) is accurate, complete and up to date, is not misleading, does not infringe any other person’s rights and is not provided in breach of any applicable Law.
+ESA is not responsible for any consequences if ESA has relied on information provided by the Individual Applicant or LEC, and such information is inaccurate or incomplete.

 3.1 Licenses and Compliance

-i. any applicable Law (including the Privacy Laws) or industry code or practice; or
+- any applicable Law (including the Privacy Laws); or

 3.2 Responsibility for Usage of Services

-a.
-The Customer or LEC is solely responsible for all lodgements of Customer Requests (whether on its own behalf or on behalf of a third party).
+- The LEC is solely responsible for all lodgements of LEC Requests (whether on its own behalf or on behalf of a third party).

-b.
-The Legal Entity Customer acknowledges and agrees that, notwithstanding paragraph (1), ESA may, in their absolute discretion, monitor the Customer Requests being lodged by or on behalf of the Customer using the Services.
+- The LEC acknowledges and agrees that, notwithstanding paragraph (1), ESA may, in their absolute discretion, monitor the LEC Requests being lodged by or on behalf of the LEC using the Services.

-c.
-The LEC must bear all costs arising out of any complaints made in connection with the Customer Requests lodged (including complaints made by any Governmental Agency).
+- The LEC must bear all costs arising out of any complaints made in connection with the LEC Requests lodged (including complaints made by any Governmental Agency).

-d. on request by ESA from time to time, provide ESA with information that ESA may reasonably request concerning the Customer or LEC.
+- On request by ESA from time to time, the LEC must provide ESA with information that ESA may reasonably request concerning the LEC's use of the Services.

 4.1 Variation to Fees

-b.
-ESA undertakes to inform The Customer or LEC, in advance, of any fee increases.
+- ESA undertakes to inform Individual Applicant or LEC, in advance, of any fee increases.

-c.
-In lodging a Customer Request, the Customer or LEC is considered to have acknowledged and accepted the fees that are current on the date of lodgement.
+- In lodging a Customer Request, the Individual Applicant or LEC is considered to have acknowledged and accepted the fees that are current on the date of lodgement.

 4.2 Basis for charging

-a. each time the Customer lodges a Customer Request the Customer or LEC will be charged the Fees (which may be varied by ESA from time to time in accordance with clause 3);
+- each time the Individual Applicant or LEC lodges a Customer Request the Individual Applicant or LEC will be charged the Fees (which may be varied by ESA from time to time in accordance with clause 3);

-b. when a Customer Request is received from a Customer or LEC, the Fees will be charged to the Customer or LEC as soon as a Customer Request is entered into the National Police Checking Service database and regardless of whether or not the Request has been checked for accuracy or completeness; and
+- when a Customer Request is received from an Individual Applicant or LEC, the Fees will be charged to the Individual Applicant or LEC as soon as a Customer Request is entered into the ESA Systems and regardless of whether or not the Customer Request has been checked for accuracy or completeness; and

-c. the Fees will be set by us and as varied under clause 3.
+- the Fees will be set by ESA and as varied under clause 3.

-d.
-ESA is under no obligation to provide the Services if the Customer or LEC has not paid Fees to ESA in clear funds on the due date for payment.
+- ESA is under no obligation to provide the Services if the Individual Applicant or LEC has not paid Fees to ESA in clear funds on the due date for payment.

-e.
-If Customer fails to comply with any of these terms and conditions, any money which Customer or LEC paid to ESA on account of any Customer Request may be forfeited to ESA.
-ESA may also take legal action against Customer or LEC to recover the balance of the Fees and any other amounts owing to it under these terms and conditions.
+- If the Individual Applicant or LEC fails to comply with any of these terms and conditions, any money which the Individual Applicant or LEC has paid to ESA on account of any Customer Request may be forfeited to ESA.
+ESA may also take legal action against a LEC to recover the balance of the Fees and any other amounts owing to it under these terms and conditions.

 4.3.1 Extenuating Circumstances

-ESA only offers refunds where ESA determines, at its discretion, that extenuating circumstances apply to the Customer or LEC.
-Without limitation, Customers or LEC will not be eligible for a refund of any amounts paid with respect to the Services if the Customer or LEC has not;
+- ESA only offers refunds where ESA determines, at its discretion, that extenuating circumstances apply to the Individual Applicant or LEC.
+Without limitation, Individual Applicants or LECs will not be eligible for a refund of any amounts paid with respect to the Services if the Individual Applicant or LEC has not;

 4.3.2 No Refund

-ESA is not responsible for, and the Customer or LEC acknowledges that the Customer is not entitled to, any refund with respect to:
+- ESA is not responsible for, and the Individual Applicant or LEC acknowledges that the Individual Applicant or LEC is not entitled to, any refund with respect to;

-a. data entry errors that have been made by the Customer or LEC, the failure by the Customer or LEC to provide required details and other information (including identification information), or the provision by the Customer or LEC of false or incorrect information with respect to the relevant Customer Request;
+- data entry errors that have been made by the Individual Applicant or LEC, the failure by the Individual Applicant or LEC to provide required details and other information (including identification information), or the provision by the Individual Applicant or LEC of false or incorrect information with respect to the relevant Customer Request;

-c. selection by the Customer or LEC of the wrong Agency Check type and/or reason for the Agency Check when completing the relevant Customer or Request; or
+- selection by the Individual Applicant or LEC of the wrong Agency Check type and/or reason for the Agency Check when completing the relevant Customer Request; or

-d. failure by the Customer or LEC to properly complete a Customer Request, including by failing to sign, date and return any informed consent form required with respect to the Services the subject of that Customer Request.
+- failure by the Individual Applicant or LEC to properly complete a Customer Request, including by failing to sign, date and return any informed consent form required with respect to the Services.

 4.3.3 Refund Charge